red-hat-storage/ocs-ci/docs/usage.md

 * `--dev-mode` - Runs in development mode.
 Skip the checks like collecting cluster versions, collection ocs versions, health checks etc.
 * `--ceph-debug` - Deploy with Ceph in debug log level.
 This option is available starting OCS 4.7
+* `--re-trigger-failed-tests` - Path to the xunit file for xml junit report from the previous execution.
+If the file is provided, the execution will remove all the test cases which passed and will run only those test cases which were skipped / failed / or had error in the provided report.

 ## Examples

 Deployment and teardown of the test cluster can be done automatically with